merken/Inspiron7586/README.md

 - Check if it has been persisted type ```setup_var 0x5C3```, this should return 0x00
 - Reboot on USB (F12) and select the macOS Catalina installer
 - If your screen goes dark after the verbose text output, just wait a few minutes for the screen to turn back on
+- Install the HeliPort.app application after macOS installation, found [here](/tools/HoRNDIS-9.2-catalina_install.pkg.zip)
 - Good luck!

 ## Tips
-The Display does not come on for minutes after the verbose output, this is normal, you could connect an external display via an USB C Dongle (HDMI on the chassis does not work).
+- The Display does not come on for minutes after the verbose output, this is normal, you could connect an external display via an USB C Dongle (HDMI on the chassis does not work).
 Or just wait a few minutes.

-Turn the sleep off, on battery and power, this setup does not resume from sleep.
+- Turn the sleep off, on battery and power, this setup does not resume from sleep.

-Great for home use, not for professional environments, it is after all still a **HACK**intosh
+- Great for home use, not for professional environments, it is after all still a **HACK**intosh

-Please regenerate your own SMBIOS Data!
+- Please regenerate your own SMBIOS Data!

-Please follow the Dortania Guide carefully.
+- Please follow the [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/) carefully.

-Please use **ProperTree** for any modifications to your config.plist!
+- Please use **ProperTree** for any modifications to your config.plist!

 ### Workaround for WIFI networks that require additional login information
 Requirements: